-Develop and revise IM documents comply with NRC policies.
+Develop and revise IM documents to comply with NRC policies.

-Perform tasks consistent with internal office guidance, such as preparing memoranda to obtain comments on proposed IM documentnsure that all IM documents conform to the appropriate guidance and basis documents for each program office.
+Perform tasks consistent with IM or internal office guidance, such as preparing memoranda to obtain comments from other organizations and stakeholders on proposed IM document creation or revision.
+Ensure that all IM documents conform to the appropriate guidance and basis documents for each program office.

-In addition: Offices other than NRR may have separate office instructions which supplement the process described .
+In addition: Offices other than NRR may have separate office instructions which supplement the processes described in this manual.
 Each office IM coordinator can address their specific inspection program requirements.

 Elicit appropriate stakeholder feedback from the regions and the NRC offices affected by drafts of new or substantially revised IM documents.
 The comments received are then dispositioned in a comment resolution summary, which is included in the Document Issuing Package as non-public.
-(See sections 06.04 and 06.05) Accepted comments are incorporated in the revised document.
+(See sections 06.04 and 06.05.)
+Any accepted comments are incorporated into the revised or new document.

-Identif training needs associated with performing new or revised procedures required in an IP, TI, or an OpESS as described in section 06.01 of this IMC.
+Identify training needs associated with performing new or revised procedures required in an IP, TI, or an OpESS as described in section 06.01 of this IMC.

-Obtain the necessary approval for any increase in the Full Time Equivalent (FTE) inspection effort specified in a program document ( would also include coordination in the initial stages of a TI.
-See section 0.04.)
+Obtain the necessary approval for any increase in the Full Time Equivalent (FTE) inspection effort specified in a program document; (this would also include coordination in the initial stages of a TI.
+See section 08.04.)

-Inform NRC technical staff of a pending procedure change and ensure that required training is provided before the procedure is issued or before the procedure effective.
+Inform NRC technical staff of a pending procedure change and ensure that required training is provided before the procedure is issued or before the procedure effective date.

-Prepare and route final drafts of newly created or modified IM documents to the originating organization’s IM coordinator when ready for issuance, in accordance with applicable internal office guidance.
+Prepare and route final drafts of newly created or modified IM documents to the originating organization’s IM coordinator when ready for issuance, in accordance with applicable internal office guidance or instructions within this manual.

-Ensure that a TI is managed by
+Ensure that a TI is managed by the steps outlined in section 08.04 of this IMC.

-Conduct a periodic review of each of its IM documents to determine whether a document should be revised deleted.
+Conduct a periodic review of each of its IM documents to determine whether a document should be revised, deleted, or designated as a reference document.
 The originating office is responsible for maintaining and updating inspection documents based on its inspection program requirements.
+See section 0040-07 for instruction regarding on-going maintenance by document leads.

-Inform NRC staff in the affected division about evaluation, revision, or deletion of a IM document.
+Inform NRC staff in the affected division about evaluation, revision, or deletion of an IM document.
+Solicit feedback to determine whether disposition is appropriate.

-In cases where the IM document impacts another office of the NRC through shared use of resources or scheduling
+In cases where the IM document impacts another office of the NRC through shared use of resources or scheduling, complete the following:

 communicate the parameters and scope of the proposed IM document early in the process;